lmanov1/WeatherForecast/README.md

 * Managing your stored locations (add/remove)
 * Updating your local timezone.
 This allows streamlit to correctly display your local time 😊

-You can monitor weather conditions in stored locations at any time by chossing '**History**' option from the sidebar.
+You can monitor weather conditions in stored locations at any time by chossing '**My cities**' option from the sidebar.

 ### Console Python version